0xGingi/pokemon-gym/README.md

 - `--steps`: Number of steps to run (default: 1000000)
 - `--headless`: Run in headless mode
 - `--sound`: Enable sound (requires non-headless mode)
-- `--provider`: AI provider to use (claude, openai, gemini, openrouter)
+- `--provider`: AI provider to use (claude, openai, gemini, openrouter, ollama)
 - `--model`: Model to use (default depends on provider)
 - `--temperature`: Temperature for model generation (default: 1.0)
 - `--max-tokens`: Max tokens for response (default: 4000)